milqsimmer/milqsimmer/README.md

 ### Hi there 👋
 ### I am Mila, also known as MilQSimmer on the gaming community ✌💕

-- 🔭 I’m currently working as a developer🤗
+- 🔭 I’m currently working as a AI engineer🤗
-- 🌱 I’m currently studying for improving my knowledge in Python, JavaScript and TypeScript... 🤷🏾‍♀️
+- 🌱 I’m currently pursuing a Master’s degree focused on Reinforcement Learning and robotic control systems 🤷🏾‍♀️
 - 👯 I’m looking to collaborate on anything I can
-- 🤔 I’m looking for help with all my projects... any help is welcome
 - 💬 Ask me about Friends (the TVShow), so we can be friends 🤭
 - 📫 How to reach me: millamsq@gmail.com
 - 😄 Pronouns: she/her